 Check out the gladiators’ quarters

-See Pompeii’s fashionable interiors
+See some of Pompeii’s fashionable interiors

-It’s astonishing how the brightly coloured frescoes and mosaics in some of Pompeii’s grandest establishments have survived 2000 years.
 The House of the Vettii is a great example, if you can stomach the enormous image of the fertility god, Priapus in the entrance hall.
-Cupid riding a crab in this photo is a detail in the atrium and it has expansive wall paintings of mythological scenes in very Farrow and Ball’y colours.
-Also do try to see the House of the Faun.
-Although the Faun statue himself, and the astonishing Alexander mosaic are copies since the originals are in the Archeological Museum in Naples.
+This fresco of Cupid riding a crab is in the atrium and the villa has expansive wall paintings of mythological scenes in very Farrow and Ball’y colours.

 Don’t miss the guard dog

 Dogs were man’s best friends, or at least guards, in Pompeii two thousand years ago.
 You can spot the mosaic lettering of Cave Canem or Beware of the Dog in several doorways.
+And the famous picture on the floor, here, is in the House of the Tragic Poet.

-One sight that’s stuck with me is the plaster cast of a big wooden door, taken from a void in the ash left by the original.
+One sight that’s stuck with me is a plaster cast of a big wooden door, taken from a void in the ash left by the original.
 I’d have walked past it if our guide hadn’t pointed it out.
-It looks like any old patched up door except the original of this one was 2000 years old.
-Our guided tour of Pompeii showed us that we’re very unlike the Romans in many ways, not least our views on privacy, what constitutes entertainment and how to live in a house.
-But in terms of constructing a door not much has changed!
+It looks like any old patched up store house door, except the original of this one was 2000 years old.

 Start early in the morning at opening time to avoid the crowds and the heat of the sun at midday.